-These populations have a broad spectrum of characteristics, similar to the population at large, but a distinguishing factor for them is an increased risk of homelessness due to the fragile nature of their existence, some relying heavily on others for their care, others living on fixed incomes and vulnerable to hardships caused by sudden demands on their resources.
+These populations have a broad spectrum of characteristics, similar to the population at large.
+Still, a distinguishing factor for them is an increased risk of homelessness due to the fragile nature of their existence, some relying heavily on others for their care, others living on fixed incomes and vulnerable to hardships caused by sudden demands on their resources.
 Alcohol and drug abuse are defined as excessive and impairing use of alcohol or other drugs.
-The National Institute of Alcohol and Abuse and Alcoholism estimated the number of adult men with a drinking problem at 15 percent of the total population and that of adult women at 6 percent.
-These percentages, when applied to Valdosta, would yield a total population of alcohol abuser at 11,500 persons, using 2010 U.S. Census population figures.
+The National Institute of Alcohol and Abuse and Alcoholism estimated the number of adult men with a drinking problem at 9.2 percent of the total population and that of adult women at 5.3 percent.
+These percentages, when applied to Valdosta, would yield a total population of alcohol abuser at 7,200 persons, using 2014 - 2018 ACS population figures.
 Elderly are those individuals aged 62 or older.
 The elderly population continues to show a strong growth pattern as a population group.
-The elderly live a distinctive lifestyle requiring numerous supportive services.
-Between 2000 and 2013, the population aged 62 years and over grew from 10.5 percent of the population to 12.6 percent.
-The 2010 U.S. Census put the population of Valdosta's population of 62 and over 7,000.
+The elderly lives a distinctive lifestyle requiring numerous supportive services.
+Between 2010 and 2018, the population aged 62 years and over grew from 11.8 percent of the population to 13.5 percent.
+The 2014 - 2018 ACS put the population of Valdosta's population of 62 and over 6,100.
 Persons with physical or developmental disabilities often require special facilities and care.
-Persons with developmental disabilities sometimes lack the capacity to care for themselves and rely on a caretaker to see to their daily needs.
-More often than not the caretaker is a parent.
+Persons with developmental disabilities cannot sometimes care for themselves and rely on a caretaker to see to their daily needs.
+Often the caretaker is a parent.
 If the child outlives the parent who has provide their care all their lives, other arrangements must be made to see to their continued care.
 This group can include all ages, races, and ethnicities.